 The problem was, I had now got the writing bug and was determined to carry on.
 Against both our better judgements, a second play was written by Ray and myself about a banker who lost all his money in the Financial Crisis at that time: it had the evocative title of W for Banker.
 This time, cannier about the economics of a production, I went for a shorter run, limited to four weeks, and a cast of three.
 Although losses were considerably reduced, getting into the black was still a long way off.
 Unless, of course, we could come up with a monologue with either one of us in the leading part, working for free!

-Another comedy was written that got as far as a few readings in the West End, but unable to attract another producer with deeper pockets than either of ours, Ray and I decided to go our own ways – he finally coming to the conclusion that I was no longer able to provide the finance to re-launch his career, and me needing to find out whether I was capable of writing on my own.
+Another comedy was written that got as far as a few readings in the West End, but unable to attract another producer with deeper pockets than either of ours, Ray and I decided to go our own ways – he finally coming to the conclusion that I was no longer able to provide the finance, and me needing to find out whether I was capable of writing on my own.
 You see, at this point, although I hadn’t informed my family, I really couldn’t envisage doing anything else.
 With a little capital behind us from selling our house and moving into a rented property, I calculated there was enough to keep us going – at least for a while . . .

 A chance introduction to a publisher, shortly afterwards, led me to a change of direction.
 Although I had never written anything that came close to a novel, one of my plays about a gladiator who became a famous sage was, I thought, a good place to start.
 It had, I considered, some reasonable dialogue; it just needed expanding – easier said than done when a book had to be at least three times the length!